mrakgr/Trading-Journal/journal_2025.md

 ORDER ENDS HERE - Cyberpunk Synthwave Metal Coding & Gaming Mix | Melodic Heavy Metal Instrumental

 This track is pretty good, but I'll have to pause it.

+10:45am.
+Ok, I think I understand what is so weird about this course.
+I think this course is a version of it that was created before 2010.
+Lol.
+I'd be shocked if I got the current version that they'd give the trainees these outdated videos.
+But I can still learn a lot from it regardless.

+10:50am.
+One of the vids is 320x240, and I can't even play it properly.

+10:50am. > When we talk about Hard Work we mean watch the tape, watch the order flow.
+Find levels that are not dropping.
+Find levels where there is so much more volume done than anywhere else.
+These levels are even better after fresh news in a stock or ETF or other product.